 Cost driver 3: required tolerance and uncertainty

-Tighter tolerance requirements demand reference standards with correspondingly smaller uncertainty, more careful environmental control, and more rigorous measurement procedure — all of which add cost.
+Tighter tolerance requirements demand reference standards with correspondingly smaller uncertainty, more careful environmental control, and a more rigorous measurement procedure, all of which add cost.
 A general workshop-grade caliper calibration is more economical than a precision-grade instrument used for final inspection of tight-tolerance aerospace or electronics components.
-This is also where the test uncertainty ratio comes into play: if your tolerance is unusually tight relative to the instrument's own resolution, the lab may need a lower-uncertainty reference standard or a more controlled setup to give you a defensible result, and that additional rigour is reflected in the quote.
+If your tolerance is unusually tight relative to the instrument's own resolution, the lab may need a lower-uncertainty reference standard to give a defensible result, and that additional rigour is reflected in the quote.

 Cost driver 4: accredited vs non-accredited certification

-A SAC-SINGLAS accredited ISO/IEC 17025 certificate costs more than a basic "traceable" calibration report, because it carries the overhead of accreditation-body oversight, documented uncertainty budgets, and a certificate format that is independently audited.
-For instruments that feed a regulated quality system or could be cited in a customer audit, the additional cost buys evidence that will actually hold up — a non-accredited certificate that gets rejected at audit time costs far more in recalibration and delay than the accredited option would have cost upfront.
+A SAC-SINGLAS accredited ISO/IEC 17025 certificate costs more than a basic "traceable" calibration report, because it carries the overhead of accreditation-body oversight, a documented uncertainty budget, and an independently audited certificate format.
+For instruments that feed a regulated quality system or could be cited in a customer audit, the additional cost buys evidence that will actually hold up — a non-accredited certificate rejected at audit time costs far more in recalibration and delay than the accredited option would have cost upfront.

 Cost driver 5: on-site vs laboratory calibration

-On-site calibration saves you the downtime and logistics of shipping equipment, but may carry a site-visit or mobilisation cost, and for very precise dimensional work the lab environment may be the only way to achieve the required uncertainty at all — in which case "cheaper on-site" is a false economy if it cannot actually certify the tolerance you need.
-Mobilisation cost for on-site visits is often more economical per instrument when a large batch is calibrated in one visit, since the technician's travel and setup time is spread across many instruments rather than one.
+On-site calibration saves the downtime and logistics of shipping equipment but may carry a mobilisation cost, and for very precise dimensional work the lab environment may be the only way to achieve the required uncertainty at all — "cheaper on-site" is a false economy if it cannot actually certify the tolerance you need.
+Mobilisation cost is often more economical per instrument when a large batch is calibrated in one visit, since travel and setup time is spread across many instruments.

 Cost driver 6: adjustment, repair and re-verification

 A calibration quote usually covers verification only — measuring and reporting "as found."
-If an instrument is found out of tolerance and needs adjustment (re-zeroing a caliper, re-torquing a wrench's internal spring mechanism, replacing a worn gauge tip), that is frequently a separate line item, sometimes with a re-verification measurement afterwards to confirm the adjustment brought the instrument back within tolerance.
-Ask upfront whether a quote is verification-only or includes adjustment as-needed, since the difference can be substantial on an older or heavily used instrument, and budgeting for it in advance avoids a surprise invoice later.
+If an instrument is found out of tolerance and needs adjustment (re-zeroing a caliper, re-torquing a wrench's internal spring, replacing a worn gauge tip), that is frequently a separate line item, sometimes with a re-verification measurement afterwards.
+Ask upfront whether a quote is verification-only or includes adjustment as-needed, since the difference can be substantial on an older or heavily used instrument.

-CMM verification is priced differently from handheld gauge calibration because it is scoped by working volume and the reference artefacts required to sample it (step gauges, ball bars, ball plates), not just by a handful of gauge-block points.
-A small CMM with a modest work envelope calibrated to a basic standard costs meaningfully less than a large-volume CMM verified across its full envelope to a rigorous standard like ISO 10360.
-If your CMM only needs to be verified across the sub-volume you actually use for production parts, say so — restricting the verified volume to your real operating envelope, where your quality system allows it, can reduce cost without leaving genuinely used capability unchecked.
+CMM verification is priced by working volume and the reference artefacts required to sample it (step gauges, ball bars, ball plates), not by a handful of gauge-block points.
+A small CMM with a modest work envelope calibrated to a basic standard costs meaningfully less than a large-volume CMM verified to a rigorous standard like ISO 10360.
+If your CMM only needs verification across the sub-volume you actually use for production parts, say so — restricting the verified volume to your real operating envelope, where your quality system allows it, can reduce cost without leaving genuinely used capability unchecked.

 How to budget sensibly